 4) Bina Nayak, a Design & People Member presents Design & People works and campaigns during "Satyagrahas of Design & People" talk by Sethu Das, Co-Founder, Design & People organised during the second Dandi Marchers' Sculptures Workshop at IIT Bombay on December 16, 2013.
 (Photos: Prayag Mukundan)

-IIT Bombay: It is probably for the first time in the history of contemporary art in India, hundreds of artists, supporters and volunteers from around the world are coming together to set up a monument of international importance Dandi Salt Satyagraha Memorial Project at Dandi, Gujarat.
+IIT Bombay: It is probably for the first time in the history of contemporary art in India, hundreds of artists, supporters and volunteers from around the world are coming together to set up a monument of international importance National Salt Satyagraha Memorial Project at Dandi, Gujarat.
 And it is probably for the first time a memorial is to be dedicated to the courageous 'Salt Satyagrahis' who marched with Mahatma Gandhi to defy British imperialism.
 The Monument celebrates the historic March of 1930 that triggered a wider Civil Disobedience Movement, which in turn inspired leaders such as Martin Luther King Jr in the US and Nelson Mandela in South Africa.
 The Dandi Salt Satyagraha Memorial is a project of the Ministry of Culture, Government of India.
 It is advised by a high-level committee and is coordinated and implemented by IIT Bombay in association with an international design team.
 Design & People extended its support to IIT Bombay in Research and Coordination for the Dandi Salt Satyagraha Memorial Project.

 The project to build the historic monument for the Satyagrahis was called the "most meaningful cultural monument of Gandhiji" by Prof Samdhong Rinpoche, Former Prime Minister of Tibetan Government in Exile was fully supported by Design & People from its very beginning.
 On December 16, 2013 during the second Dandi Marchers' Sculptures Workshop at IIT Bombay, Sethu Das, Co-Founder, Design & People and Bina Nayak, a member of the organisation gave a joint-presentation on "Satyagrahas of Design & People".

-▮ Dandi Salt Satyagraha Memorial Project: Website | Reports | Photos
++ Dandi Salt Satyagraha Memorial Project: Website | Reports | Photos

-August-September 2012, Jeju Island, South Korea
+Jeju Island, South Korea (August-September, 2012)

-JEJU ISLAND ROAD SHOW PROJECT, SOUTH KOREA
+PROJECT: JEJU ISLAND ROAD SHOW, SOUTH KOREA

 Design & People Co-founder Sethu Das joins the "Jeju Island Road Show Project" in South Korea organised by the Total Museum of Contemporary Art, Seoul, South Korea from August-September 2012.
 (Photos: Lee Sangjae)

-The purpose of "Jeju Island Road Show Project" was to study the threats faced by the inhabitants of the controversial Jeju Island, South Korea and also to explore the possibilities of a civilian intervention.
+THE purpose of "Jeju Island Road Show Project" was to study the threats faced by the inhabitants of the controversial Jeju Island, South Korea and also to explore the possibilities of a civilian intervention.
 Jeju Island, a World Heritage Site which has a volcanic mountain in its centre is now under a big threat from the United States Naval Base under construction.
 One of the biggest in this region of South East Asia, the massive naval base is going to house more than twenty American and South Korean warships including submarines.
 The study tour and a peaceful creative resistance to the Naval Base construction site was organised by the Total Museum of Contemporary Art, Seoul, South Korea from August-September 2012.

 Sethu Das, Co-founder of Design & People joined the team members from South Korea, Spain and Germany as a Resource Person.
 The International Team included some of the known design curators and activists.
 The "Jeju Island Road Show Project" team also held talks with with Fr Moon Jeong-hyun, the Catholic priest turned activist who has become the most popular icon of the ongoing opposition of the Jeju villagers trying to block construction which will threaten their peaceful lives.